virosh/ed-helper-ahk/README.md

 I also found the [AHK-EDToggle](https://github.com/markus-i/AHK-EDToggle) script which makes use of the flip trigger on ALPHA grips and binds it as a Hardpoints deploy/retract or/and Combat/Analysis mode switch.
 The EDToggle script is probably more usefull for players with HOSAS (two joysticks) setup.
 However the flip trigger functionality for me is a very good addition so i modified the script a little to be used for one joystick.
-That's the new `Hardpoints.ahk` scrript.
+That's the new `Hardpoints.ahk` script.

 ## History